-I still remember my very first experience of a power yoga class.
+Looking for a power yoga mat?
+I still remember my very first experience with a power yoga class.
 The sweat was dripping off me!

 And so very early on I realized the importance of a good quality yoga mat that would be long lasting, have excellent grip and that would keep me from sliding all over the place even when my hands were getting really sweaty.
 So which mat to choose that is great for sweaty practices like Power yoga?